 Tooth Loss Prevention

-When plaque buildup is left unattended, it also results in gum disease which is a leading cause of tooth loss.
-If the gum disease spreads, the plaque starts spreading and may damage the bone support in the jaw.
+When plaque buildup is left unattended, it also results in gum disease, a leading cause of tooth loss.
+If gum disease spreads, the plaque starts spreading and may damage the bone support in the jaw.

 Numerous studies have determined that there is a link between overall health and oral health.
 Regular teeth cleaning from our qualified dentist can result in reducing your risk of various diseases.

 Bad Breath Prevention

 Regular professional cleaning means improved oral health.
 Good oral health means fresh breath and a healthy mouth.